citp/privacy-policy-historical/h/hd/hdf/hdflvplayer.net.md

-> *The following text is extracted and transformed from the hdflvplayer.net privacy policy that was archived on 2011-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111226172801id_/http%3A//www.hdflvplayer.net/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hdflvplayer.net privacy policy that was archived on 2012-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121222051923id_/http%3A//www.hdflvplayer.net/privacy-policy.php) for the most accurate reproduction.*

-# Contus HD Flv Player Privacy Policy
+# HD Flv Player - Privacy Policy

 ## Information that we collect and how we use it